amirongit/notecode/algebra.md

 #### Interval notation
 - a way of writing subsets of the real number line
 - interval notations are used to annotate a range of numbers
-    - parentheses mean the end isn't included in the range
+    - parentheses mean the end is not included in the range
     - brackets mean the end is included in the range
     - infinity can never be included